rolling-scopes-school/tasks/tasks/connections/README.md

 You also need [NgRx](https://ngrx.io/guide/store).
 Using other packages is prohibited!

 As a result application is supposed to use real backend and be deployed to any public host-provider to make your project reachable.
-Also, the source of your project should be pushed to school repository to allow any other student check it out.
+Also, the source of your project should be pushed to your private public repository to allow any other student check it out.

 > [!Warning]